Active quantum memory: Exploring the quantum dynamical process of voltage-gated ion channel: Introduction

-The rest of the paper is organized as follows, In Sec.~II, springing from the structure of ion channels, we introduce the two-terminal ionic quantum tunneling junction.
-By applying time-varying voltages on the two sides of the ion channel, the corresponding transient ion channel current is formulated in details.
-The ion tunnelings through the junction carry different quantum phases associated with effective magnetic fluxes which are induced by the external time-varying voltages.
-In Sec.~III, we present analytic and numerical results under the wide-band limit of the spectral density for intracellular and extracellular ionic solution.
-The corresponding ion channel current displays sideband effect which results in the multi-crossing hysteresis in the I-V curve, as a quantum coherence effect representing the active quantum memory dynamics via the time-varying voltages.
-A critical parameter, the effective magnetic flux strength, is demonstrated for quantitatively counting the degree of the active quantum memory.
-Also, the amount of memory is characterized by the number of the non-zero-crossing points in the I-V curve hysteresis.
-The steady-state differential conductance is also analyzed for the different degree of active quantum memory.
-In addition, we also study the temperature dependence of the memory effect.
-From the structure of the I-V characteristics we obtained, we find that the concept of memristor does not exist in our quantum memory circuit.
-Then, we implement this theory to a realistic system.
-Finally, discussions and prespectives are made in Sec.~IV.
+The rest of the paper is organized as follows.
+In Sec.~II, motivated by the structure of ion channels, we introduce the multi-level ionic tunneling junction.
+Ion tunneling through the junction carries time-dependent quantum phases associated with an effective magnetic flux induced by the time-varying voltage.
+As a concrete example, we introduce a four-level ionic tunneling model to describe the selectivity filter of a Kv1.2 ion channel and derive the corresponding transport current from the first principle of quantum mechanics rigorously.
+In Sec.~III, we present analytic and numerical results assuming a wide-band spectral density for the intracellular and extracellular ionic solutions.
+After applying time-varying voltages across the ion channel, we formulate the corresponding transient current in detail.
+The ion channel current displays sideband oscillations under the time-varying voltage, which produce a multi-crossing hysteresis loop in the I-V characteristics.
+These features serve as signatures of quantum coherence and active quantum memory induced by the time-varying voltages.
+We identify the effective magnetic flux strength as a critical parameter for quantifying the degree of active quantum memory, and the number of crossing points can serve as a measurement of the amount of memory.
+The steady-state differential conductance is also analyzed under varying degrees of active quantum memory.
+We also examine how temperature affects the quantum memory effect and why the thermal fluctuations are suppressed in the quantum coherent transport of ion channel dynamics.
+Finally, we apply our framework to a realistic ion channel system with experimentally relevant parameters.
+The discussions and perspectives are presented in Sec.~IV.